jetlime/BSP05_Subtyping_Session_Tool/README.md

 ### Compiling Haskell source codes:
-Tutorial for *stack* compiler,

-* Choose a one of the three source code folders
+* In the *Subtyping-Checker-Extension* folder,
+* For each each folder in the folder *session-type-utilities*,
-* Open a terminal, in the folder \<Folder Name>, e.g *Horne-Alg*
+  * Open a terminal in the given folder
+  * Compile the source code of the folder with any Haskell Compiler, the main files to be executed are,
+    * Main.hs for the Parser
+    * Checker.hs for the Algortihms
-* run the following command, *stack build*
+    * Viewer.hs for the Viewer
-* The generated executable file is located in "Horne-Alg\.stack-work\dist\274b403a\build\Horne-Alg-exe\Horne-Alg-exe.exe"

-The executable can then be added to the extended program of Lorenzo Bacchiani (1.) or executed on the command line (2.).

-1. * Move the generated executable file inside Final_SubTyping_Session\parallel-subtyping\ \<your OS>, name the file *Checker.exe * instead of *Main.exe*
+  * Move the generated .exe file in the correct folder:
-   * Run the Application: python Final_SubTyping_Session\SessionSubtypingTool.py
-2. Here, we assume that you have a terminal open and that you are in *Horne-Alg* folder.
-To execute the file with the proper command, stack exec Horne-Alg-exe tmp/sub.txt tmp/sup.txt Horne
-   * parameter1: path of the subtype stored in a .txt file
-   * parameter2: path of the supertype stored in a .txt file
-   * parameter3: execution flag determining the algortihm mode, with "Horne", the supertype is dualised at the beginning, with "OtherWay" the subtype is dualized at the beginning.
+      * Move asynchronous subtyping algorithm executable to asynchronous-subtyping/your OS
+      * Mov fair asynchronous subtyping algorithm executable to fair-asynchronous-subtyping/your OS
+      * Move synchronous subtyping algorithm executable to sync_subtyping/your OS
+      * Move parallel subtyping algorithm executable to parallel-subtyping/your OS
+      * Move type viewer executable to viewer/your OS
+      * Move type parser executable to parser/your OS